elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Technically, name and value can have any characters, and they should get escaped using a built-in encodeURIComponent function to keep the proper formatting.
+  <div><strong>Interview Response:</strong> Technically, name and value can have any characters, and we should escape the characters using a built-in encodeURIComponent function to keep the proper formatting.
 We should note, there are a few limitations to using the encodeURIComponent function.
 The name=value pair, after encodeURIComponent, should not exceed 4KB.
 So, we cannot store anything huge in a cookie.
 The number of cookies per domain is limited to around 20+; the exact limit depends on the browser.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />